Disneyland Frequently Asked Questions

-- Dapper Day – date varies, but usually Spring and Fall (2013 date: February 24).
+- Dapper Day – date varies, but usually Spring and Fall (2013 dates: February 24 and September 6).
 This is an unofficial gathering of people who like to dress up (often in vintage clothing) and go to Disneyland.
 You’ll see some great outfits!
 Little effect on crowds, but a fun event.
 Visit DapperDay.com for info.

-- Bats Day – May and November (2013 dates: May 3-5).
-This is an unofficial gathering of Goths, so Disneyland will be filled with offbeat people wearing black.
+- Bats Day – May (2014 dates: May 16-18).
+This is an unofficial gathering of Goths, so Disneyland will be filled with cool, offbeat people wearing black.
 Usually has little effect on crowds.
 Visit BatsDay.net for info.

 - Grad Nites – Mid-May through mid-June (2013 dates: May 9-11, May 15-18, May 22-24, May 29-31; June 5-7, June 12-14, June 19-21).
 A private nighttime event for high school kids (ages 14-18) is held at Disney California Adventure.
 It runs from after (early) park closing until early the next morning.
 The students also get Park Hopper tickets to visit both parks during the day, so expect crowded conditions and unsupervised teens in the parks all day long.
 In short, I strongly recommend AVOIDING the parks on these dates!

 - D23 “Destination D” Event – Late summer (2013 dates: August 9-11).
 This Disney fan convention does not affect the park crowds very much during the day because attendees are busy with events at the Convention Center, but it has an effect at night.
 This event also affects availability at local hotels, because they are filled with fans.